opengento/magento2-gdpr/README.md

     </arguments>
 </type>
 ```
 Congrats!
-You have overriden class A without extending it!
+You have overridden class A without extending it!

 ## Support